nadeemkhan/ToDoList/README.md

 # ToDoList

-A simple Android platform to-do-list application built using Parse
+A simple Android platform to-do-list application built using Parse as the backend of the application.